wyhitcs/team-letsencrypt/draftv1.md

 To understand how it works, let’s walk through a typical process.
 When Let’s Encrypt client wants to communicate with CA, for example, requesting an account, it first wraps the JSON Web Key as payload into an ACME Message and then send it to CA. The payload of ACME Message can also be ACME Challenge or ACME Error.
 After having processed the message, CA sends back a Message to Let’s Encrypt.

-Authenticator, Installer and ACME Utility Module are responsible for generating payloads and wrapping the payload into an ACME message and send it to CA for parsing.
+Authenticator, Installer and ACME Utility Module are responsible for generating and wrapping other kinds of payload into an ACME message and send it to CA for parsing.
 Authenticator is used to deal with ACME Challenge, Installer deals with JSON Web Key and Digital Certificates.
 ACME Utility Module provides encryption/decryption and other utilities.
 It also deals with ACME errors.

 ###3.2 Codeline Model